villez/rbcal/README.md

  * options to customize color output or turn it off completely
  * other output formatting options, e.g. specifying the number of columns, leaving out week numbers, ...
+ * making the configuration file format and parsing more robust, e.g. verifying that end-of-line # comments work in all combinations, etc.

 ## Copyright & License